Bankai-01/Bankai-01/README.md

 <h1>Hi 👋, I'm Athul😁</h1>
 <p>Hello!
-I'm Athul, a 15-year-old passionate about computer science.
+I'm Athul, a 15-year-old passionate about computer science and electronics.
 My journey began at the age of 11, and since then, I've been dedicated to learning and exploring the world of coding.
 I have a deep interest in various fields like app development, game development, website development, hacking, terminal scripting, and more.

 I am skilled in several programming languages, including C, C++, C#, Python, Java, Kotlin, JavaScript, PHP, HTML, and CSS.
 I'm a self-taught learner, constantly pushing myself to improve and expand my knowledge.